Say you’re planning on running a QR Code campaign to promote one of your products. And you want to use print media to do it.

 3. Enter the content to be encoded in the QR Code (website link here)

-4. Next, click Create QR Code
+4. Next, click Continue

 Note that a static QR Code is permanent and non-trackable.
 That means once you create it, you cannot edit the encoded content.
 To do it, you will have to create a new QR Code.
 And a static QR Code also doesn’t allow you to track its scanning activity.